outde-xyz/website/content/Discussions/2019-11-14_graf_circumambient_addendum.md

 Pretty simple, I'd say.
 The same system can also be used to enforce the *qui*/*que* alternation in French.

-And both phenomena fall in a natural class with movement-driven complementizer agreement.
+Both phenomena then form a natural class with movement-driven complementizer agreement.
 In all those cases, it's the same computational machinery doing the job.
 If we're not surprised by something mundane like the SRC/ORC split for *that* in English or the *qui*/*que* alternation in French, then we shouldn't be surprised by movement-driven complementizer agreement in general.